LivelyIE/web/tasks/markdown/T_WhatsImportant.md

 ### Choosing Between an Apartment and a House

-A key difference between purchasing an apartment over a house is that you will need to pay yearly management fees to cover maintenance costs on the building.
-These can be €1,000 - €2,000 or much higher depending on the building.

 Pros of apartments:

 * The maintenance effort is low as the management company will handle a lot and you won’t have a garden to worry about.